rackerlabs/scantron/README.md

 #### NAT'd instances

-If the Master server is actually a RFC1918 IP and not the public IP (because of NAT), the NAT'd RFC1918 IP (e.g., 10.1.1.2) will have to be added to the `ALLOWED_HOSTS` in `ansible-playbooks/roles/master/templates/production.py.j2`
+If the console server is actually a RFC1918 IP and not the public IP (because of NAT), the NAT'd RFC1918 IP (e.g., 10.1.1.2) will have to be added to the `ALLOWED_HOSTS` in `ansible-playbooks/roles/console/templates/production.py.j2`

 This is common in AWS and GCP environments.